 With its release, the new MacOS brings with it a laundry list of changes, including a host of new features, a few updated apps, and the demise of a beloved app.
 But among these features, five really stand out from the rest.
 Here are the five best features in MacOS Catalina.

 Yes, Apple confirmed the death of iTunes during its official MacOS Catalina announcement at WWDC 2019.
-This announcement also revealed that a new trio of media apps have been named as the joint successors to the beloved media manager app.
+This announcement also revealed that a new trio of media apps have been named as the joint successors to the media manager app.
 Beginning with Catalina, iTunes is expected to be replaced with the following apps: Apple Music, Apple TV, and Apple Podcasts.

 According to a press release published the same day as the WWDC announcement, the Apple Music app is “lightning fast” and offers a library of “50 million songs, playlists, and music videos.”
-Apple Music users will also still have access to the iTunes music store.
-The Apple TV app will support 4K HDR and Dolby Atmos, and will offer access to over 100,000 iTunes movies and TV shows which are available for rent or purchase.
+Apple Music users also still have access to the iTunes music store.
+The Apple TV app supports 4K HDR and Dolby Atmos, and offers access to over 100,000 iTunes movies and TV shows which are available for rent or purchase.

-The second aspect of Sidecar is almost as exciting, especially for artists, designers, and illustrators.
+The second aspect of Sidecar is especially exciting for artists, designers, and illustrators.
 After you have your iPad connected through Sidecar, you can use an Apple Pencil to draw and annotate things right on your iPad.